turingschool/career-development-curriculum/module_one/storytelling_i.md

       memory.

 **Discussion Questions:**
-* What are the “acts” that you can see in this story?
+* Do you see any “acts” to this story?
+If so, what are they?
 * What did you learn about this person?
 How would you describe their character?
-* What elements are present in this story?
+* What storytelling elements are present here?
 * How could this story be used to connect with others when building personal and professional relationships?

 ### Pomodoro Break